Simon-Brandt/ShellArgparser/docs/comparison/introduction.md

 Manual argument parsing, the most basic&mdash;and most tedious&mdash;method, is excluded here since in theory anything could be done, therein&mdash;it would just require a proportionate amount of complex work.
 After all, one could re-invent the Argparser or any other command-line parser, thus having every feature this parser supports, but without using it.

 The [feature comparison](feature_comparison.md#61-feature-comparison) compares the various features for argument parsing, while some [example scripts](example_scripts/introduction.md#62-example-scripts) later demonstrate the usage for the different parsers in an exemplary use case.
+Finally, we will have a look at the [runtime](runtime_comparison.md#63-runtime-comparison) and [code length](code_length_comparison.md#64-code-length-comparison) for each example script.

 [&#129092;&nbsp;5.11.
 Standalone usage](../tutorial/standalone_usage.md)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Table of contents (Feature comparison)&nbsp;&#129094;](toc.md)